DilbarAkkaya/File_manager/README.md

     or into other folder
     decompress c:/users/username/homework\task1/test.br task1/test.txt

+    Before decompressing if you have targetfile in your distination folder, please delete it.

+    NB!
+After decompressing of previously compressed file result should not differ with originally compressed file: please check it manually, file after decompressing is same file before compressing (name, extansion, content)

     I believe that other operations do not need to be described.
     THANK YOU!